-Figure 17: Avon and Somerset Police crime outcomes; positive outcomes (and rate) for rural crime; for the years 2019/20 - 2023/24.
+Figure 16: Avon and Figure 17: Avon and Somerset Police crime Somerset Police recorded outcomes; positive outcomes (and rate) for rural rural crime for the years crime; for the years 2019/20 - 2023/24.
+2019/20 - 2023/24.

 Over 70% of rural crimes are acquisitive crimes.
 All acquisitive crimes reduced as a result of COVID lockdowns.
 However the further significant reduction in rural crime in 2021-22 was not in keeping with other crime and may have been due to some crimes not being flagged as rural when they should have been.
 Recorded rural crime saw a small 5% increase in the most recent year.
 In the last year the positive outcome rate for rural crime has improved again.